BuiltInParris/PioneerStudents/README.md

 	administrators.
 Finally, each time a user is created a Ghost Blog is generated and then populated by the user.

+	We have also created a mobile app which spawns a web view and displays our website.
+We chose to use Bootstrap not only for its web properties but also for its mobile properties.
+Our site flows seemlessly from desktop to mobile and using this simple application all functionality is available on android devices.

+	Along with our site and mobile application we have also generated our own web service.
+Currently the web service allows the return of all users in the United States, but it could very easily be expanded to other countries as well.
+The web service returns a json document with all users username, city, university, description, and a link to their image.
+This web service is useful for those attempting to find information about the bloggers on Pioneer Students.

 RESULTS:
+	While Pioneer Students isn't up to full functionality (search isn't implimented, and it only works in the US currently).
+More work is required to optimize image uploading as well as window resizing of the map.
+	Considering the time frame we have accomplished a lot.
+We created boiler plate code to create a multi blog platform from a single website.
+This was then integrated with the addition and removal of points on a world map.
+	This data was then corrilated with user creation and deletion, and those pages were placed behind security measures.
+We also have the ability to scale, zoom, and link on a map.
+While our to-do list is long and the project is not up to full functionality, we believe that we have shown here not only our ability to impliment a succesfull design for web and mobile but also have shown that our project has promise to continue in the future.